lizramos611/Node-chalkenge-9/NEWREADME.md

   ## License
-  Licensed used for this project was Apache
+  Licensed used for this project was GPLv2

   ## Usage
-  usage for app
+  i plan on using this for testing

   ## Testing
-  npm testing
+  node and inquirer npm testing

   ## Contributors
-  linking
+  github they can fork and work on this project

   ## Questions
   If you have any questions, you may contact me liz.ramos@aim.com